shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 Hello and welcome to [Manz Are Getting Married.com](http://www.manzaregettingmarried.com)!

-This should give you the info you need for Manpreet and I's big day.<br> If you got any questions, holla.
+This should give you the info you need for Me and Manpreet's big day.<br> If you got any questions, holla.

 ###Dates